 Our research and development team are fundamental to our operation, with the focus on pipeline, innovations, preclinical research and development of quality and manufacturing control.
 In addition, the team supports and develops drug delivery technology (how a drug can be delivered to a specific area without damaging healthy cells), regulatory issues, pharmacovigilance and intellectual property.
 The R&D team is also responsible for the products that are already available on the market through pharmacovigilance and supervisory activities.

 Own research with focus on pipeline

-The head office for research and development is located in the new Research and Development Centre in Parma in Italy, but the team also has centres in Paris, France, Chippenham, UK, Cary in the USA, and at the Karolinska Institute Campus in Solna in Sweden
+The head office for research and development is located in the new Research and Development Centre in Parma in Italy, but the team also has centres in Paris, France, Chippenham, UK, Cary in the USA, and next to the Karolinska Institute Campus in Solna in Sweden.

 The majority of our drugs derive from in-house research, 75% come from the products developed by our research and development team, but development of new drugs also takes place via collaborations and partnerships with other pharmaceutical companies.

 For several years, an increasing proportion of the company's revenues have been invested in research and development.
 Out of 1,000 European companies, the Chiesi Group is the top Italian company for investments in research and development.
 Another important statistic that emphasises the major commitment of the Chiesi Group to research and development is that we are one of the pharmaceutical companies that has registered most patents in Europe, and the leader in Italy.